Robust Max Statistics for High-Dimensional Inference: Introduction

 From a practical standpoint, the proposed method has several strengths.
 First, the method does not require fine tuning, which is demonstrated by the fact that we use the simple choices of $\hat t_j=\sqrt n \hat\sigma_j$ and $\tau=0.9$ throughout all of the experiments presented in Section~\ref{sec: simu}.
-Second, we show that the method reliably produces well-calibrated tests and confidence intervals across many conditions---including heavy-tailed data generated from separable and elliptical distributions, as well heavy-tailed functional data with rough sample paths.
-Third, the simulation results reveal that the proposed method performs favorably in comparison to the pseudomedian approach in~\citep{Fan:2023}.
-Lastly, we present a financial application involving the detection of stocks that are suitable for ``pairs trading'', which shows that the proposed method typically yields smaller $p$-values than those obtained from the pseudomedian approach.\\
+Second, we show that the method reliably produces well-calibrated tests and confidence intervals across many conditions---including heavy-tailed data generated from separable and elliptical distributions, as well as heavy-tailed functional data with rough sample paths.
+Third, the simulation results reveal that the proposed method performs favorably in comparison to the pseudomedian approach in~\citep{Fan:2023}.\\

 \textbf{Notation.} If $A$ is a real matrix, its Frobenius norm is $\|A\|_F=\sqrt{\textup{tr}(A\ttop A)}$, and its operator norm $\|A\|_{\textup{op}}$ is the same as its largest singular value.
 If $x$ and $y$ are Euclidean vectors of the same dimension, then $\langle x,y\rangle$ denotes the Euclidean inner product, and $\|x\|_2=\sqrt{\langle x,x\rangle}$.
 If $\xi$ is a scalar random variable and $1\leq q<\infty$, we write $\|\xi\|_{L^q}=(\E|\xi|^q)^{1/q}$, and in the case when $q=\infty$, we use $\|\xi\|_{L^{\infty}}$ to refer to the essential supremum.
 If $f$ is a scalar-valued function on $\R$, the notation $\|f\|_{L^{\infty}}$ is understood analogously with respect to Lebesgue measure.
 If $\{a_n\}$ and $\{b_n\}$ are sequences of non-negative real numbers, then the relations $a_n \lesssim b_n$ and $a_n = \mathcal{O}(b_n)$ are equivalent, and mean that there is a constant $c>0$ not depending on $n$, such that $a_n \leq cb_n$ holds for all large $n$.
 If $a_n\lesssim b_n$ and $b_n\lesssim a_n$ both hold, then we write $a_n\asymp b_n$.
 Lastly, let $a_n \vee b_n=\max\{a_n,b_n\}$.